 One of the remedies Congress proposed is the Journalism Competition and Preservation Act (JCPA).
 After an initial introduction in 2019, the bill was reintroduced in March 2021 with bipartisan support in the Senate (S.673) and the House of Representatives (H.R.1735).
 The JCPA aims to create a four-year safe harbor from antitrust laws for news content creators so that they can collectively negotiate with online content distributors about the terms on which their content may be distributed.

 The proposed JCPA defines news content creators and online content distributors and outlines what those parties’ collective negotiations might look like.
 News content creators include print, broadcast, and digital news organizations licensed by the Federal Communications Commission.
 To qualify, an organization must have a dedicated, professional editorial staff that creates and distributes original content on at least a weekly basis.
 That original content must make up at least 25% of their overall content.
-The JCPA limits online content distributors to online service operators with no fewer than one billion monthly active worldwide users on aggregate website, which, as of April 2021, includes only Facebook, Google, and WeChat.
+The JCPA limits online content distributors to online service operators with no fewer than one billion monthly active worldwide users on their aggregated websites, which, as of April 2021, includes only Facebook, Google, and WeChat.
 The collective bargaining itself must encompass negotiations not only about price but also around news quality, accuracy, and attribution.
 Any participating news content creators must negotiate terms that are nondiscriminatory to other publishers and that would benefit the entire industry, rather than a small group.

-The bipartisan nature of the JCPA reflects general agreement in Congress for better supporting news organizations and helping rebalance power between content creators and distributors.
+The bipartisan nature of the JCPA reflects general agreement in Congress around better supporting news organizations and helping rebalance power between content creators and distributors.
 Several large publishing groups backed the 2019 version of the Act, such the American Society of News Editors, the National Newspaper Association, and the News Media Alliance, which includes The New York Times, The Washington Post, and the Wall Street Journal.
 At the same time, proponents of the JCPA hope it would endow smaller, more niche, or local publishers with bargaining power and leverage they might lack individually.

-One might argue that, rather than create exemptions to laws that increase media power to bargain with content distribution platforms, Congress should simply address the core concern, regulating those platforms.
+One might argue that, rather than create exemptions to laws that increase media power to bargain with content distribution platforms, Congress should simply address the core concern: regulating those platforms.
 Others have focused on the demand-side, proposing strategies to increase customer bases.
 In Sweden, the government provides subsidies in the form of tax credits for news subscribers, local journalists, and small business advertisers.

 A successful government response to support American media would likely require a combination of strategies, carefully developed to ensure all publishers, regardless of size, are able to benefit.
 Even if the Journalism Competition and Protection Act does become law, we can expect that the bargaining process will be long, complicated, and perhaps iterative.